smart-facility/cognicity-reports-powertrack/README.md

 #### Twitter account configuration
 Set the app authentication parameters as provided by Twitter.
 See the [ntwitter-module](https://github.com/AvianFlu/ntwitter) documentation for more details.
+* senderUsername - The username of the account the app authentication credentials are for (without the @ sign)

 #### Twitter warning configuration
 * adminTwitterUsernames - Enter twitter usernames here (without @, comma separated for multiples) to send a notification tweet on error conditions